xyproto/wann/README.md

 <img alt=diagram src=img/before.svg width=128 />

-This one happened during debugging, and is included just for fun:
+This one is from a debugging session and is included just for fun:

 <img alt=diagram src=img/wip.svg />